nachtigal/passover/README.md

 ### What are your sources?

 Thanks for asking.
 We condensed primarily from the adaptation "A Humanist Modern Version Haggadah For Passover" by [Eszter Hargittai](http://www.twitter.com/eszter).
 Her text is great, but we wanted to make it shorter and accesible to folks of all religions while still retaining the story of the Jewish people.

+We got some prayers and songs from other places around the web.

+Quotes came via wikiquote or Google.

 If you see anything wrong, let me know by telling me [on twitter](https://twitter.com/mischa).